Abdelmasieh01/library/README.md

 # library
-A library app using django with APIs
+A library app using django with REST APIs